Nicholasville, Kentucky: Government

 The Nicholasville government operates under a non-partisan city commission, which exercises both executive and legislative powers.
 The commission is composed of a mayor and four commissioners; all are elected at-large, requiring each candidate to gain the support of the majority of the electorate.
 In addition, the four commissioners are elected to manage particular city departments.
 They serve two-year terms; the mayor is elected to a four-year term.
 The commission wields all executive, legislative, and administrative powers.

 In 2012, there was a proposal on the ballot to change the form of city government to that of a mayor–council government, in order to separate the legislative and executive functions, but the proposal was defeated.

 Commissioners draft and pass laws and, by managing their respective departments, ensure the laws are carried out efficiently.
 The mayor administers oaths, signs documents on the city's behalf, and conducts commission meetings.
 As a member of the commission, the mayor has legislative powers equal to that of the commissioners.
 Commission meetings take place twice monthly.

 Education

 Jessamine County Schools provides public education.
 Nicholasville Elementary School is located in the city.
 Students go to schools in the county for middle and high school grades.

+Other elementary schools in the city include: Brookside Elementary School, Red Oak Elementary School, Rosenwald-Dunbar Elementary School, and Warner Elementary School.

-The Hattie C. Warner Elementary School on Wilmore Road is named after local teacher Hattie Catherine Warner (1886-1963) who taught for 46 years in Jessamine County.
+The Hattie C. Warner Elementary School on Wilmore Road is named after local teacher Hattie Catherine Warner (1886–1963) who taught for 46 years in Jessamine County.
 She graduated from Eastern Kentucky University in 1913 and is buried in the Maple Grove cemetery.

 Nicholasville has a lending library, the Jessamine County Public Library.